open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     **Resolution**:

-    In the MCU server, the following default ports have been assigned for MCU usage: 5672 (configurable), 8080 (configurable), 3000.
+    In the MCU server, the following default ports have been assigned for MCU usage: 5672 (configurable), 8080 (configurable), 3000 (configurable), 3300 (configurable).
 Make sure they are always available for MCU.
 Also, in order to configure the two configurable ports above to a value smaller than the 1024 limitation, use the following command to enable it:

         sudo setcap cap_net_bind_service=+ep $(which node)